-When the sun is out and you are looking to cool off, there is nothing quite like a dip in some refreshing water.
-But before you enjoy your swim, it’s important to know what temperature is too hot for swimming.
+When the sun is out, and you want to cool off, there is nothing quite like a dip in refreshing water.
+But before you enjoy your swim, it’s essential to know what temperature is too hot for swimming.
 Knowing this can help ensure that your day at the beach or pool remains safe and enjoyable for everyone involved.

 Quick Answer